Professional Networking – How do you do it?

 • Aligned with your mission: your team member (max.
 2 persons)

-• Invite through Google Calendar, arrange 2 meeting:
+• Invite through Google Calendar, arrange 2 meetings:

 • A briefing